LibraryCarpentry/lc-data-intro/_episodes/04-regular-expressions.md

 {: .challenge}

 > ## Matching digits
-> How do you match any 4 digit string anywhere?
+> How do you match any 4-digit string anywhere?
 >
 > > ## Solution
 > > ~~~
 > > \d{4}
 > > ~~~
-> > Note this will also match 4 digit strings within longer strings of numbers and letters.
+> > Note: this will also match 4 digit strings within longer strings of numbers and letters.
 > {: .solution}
 {: .challenge}